COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 Lincoln University Man of the Year

-The Office of Male Achievement under the Division of Student Success at Lincoln University is opening nominations for the 2019-2020 Man of the Year Award.
+The Office of Male Achievement under the Division of Student Success at Lincoln University is opening nominations for the 2021-2022 Man of the Year Award.
 This special honor will be given to a current freshman, sophomore, junior and senior who has defined what it means to be a Lincoln University man.
 Although Lincoln University Man of the Year is an award, it also serves as a working position throughout the school year.

 Preferred Qualifications: Candidates that will stand out to the selection committee will:

 - Have participated in volunteering initiatives

 - Have at least a 3.0 grade point average